dshills/goredux/README.md

     Key() string
 }
 ```
+This has the convience of not having to do any runtime typing in the reducer.
+Passing interface{} around has always bothered me like void pointers in C, handy but scary.
 A WrappedState struct is provided for convenience.
 More on that latter.

 ## Instalation